samcook/AzureDiagnosticsCleanup/README.md

 ## Usage

-Obtain the URL and a SAS token for the storage account you want to clean up.
-The SAS token will need enough permissions to read and delete tables and entities.
+Obtain the URL of the Azure Table Storage account.

+The `SASToken` auth mode requires a SAS token with enough permissions to read and delete tables and entities.

+The `EntraID` auth mode attempts to authenticate using Azure Entra ID (see [`DefaultAzureCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential) for details about which mechanisms are tried).
+Ensure the identity has the `Storage Table Data Contributor` role.

 Update the `config.json` file with the appropriate settings, or pass values on the command line.